OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - Debugging and fixing elusive runtime bugs on code for which you don't have the original source.
 - Enable dynamic testing on a non-rooted device (e.g. with Frida).

-In this section we will learn about the techniques for performing library injection in an Android application.
-The techniques introduced below can be broadly divided into two types:
+In this section we will learn about techniques for performing library injection on Android, which basically consist of patching the application code (Smali or native) or alternatively using the `LD_PRELOAD` feature provided by the OS loader itself.
 - Patching the application: Involves patching application's Java code and if native code is present, then patching native code as another alternative.
 - Using OS features: using LD_PRELOAD functionality of the loader.